 Year-round warm water (24–28°C), generally excellent visibility.
 A 3mm wetsuit and aluminium backplate configuration are ideal.
 Currents at Shark Reef and Yolanda Reef can be strong — a backplate and wing with a streamlined profile gives you significantly more control in current than a jacket BCD.
 Wall dives here reward good buoyancy control: you want to hover, not drift.

 Shallower diving on average, ideal for checking equipment before heading to liveaboard sites.
 Use Hurghada house reef dives to dial in your weighting with your new BCD configuration.
+Target: neutral at 3 metres with near-empty cylinders.
 Winter temperatures can drop to 22°C in the surface layers — a full 3mm suit is recommended November through February.

 These are the crown jewels of Red Sea diving — deep walls, pelagic species, strong and unpredictable currents.
 These sites demand excellent buoyancy skills, good equipment, and a conservative attitude.
 Do not attempt these on your first dive of the trip.
 The DIR approach to team diving is particularly relevant here: move together, stay within visual contact, agree on turn pressures before descent.